My Own Story

 I am hypermobile which means that my joints can move beyond the normal range of movement, therefore really it is no surprise that I experienced PGP (pelvic girdle pain) and boy was it uncomfortable and at times and often downright painful.
 I started to feel low in relation to this and was struggling to mobilise fully when at home and when in the office.

 I ended up having to take my maternity leave early as I was in too much discomfort lugging my equipment along to workshops that I was delivering, standing in front of a classroom of adults presenting and then being sat at my computer for hours in the office or when attending venues within the community.

 After struggling to get the support I needed through the NHS (though it did come in the end), I found some wonderful support through a local chiropractor and I felt that I was starting to take my health into my own hands.

-I then started to let the voices of my not so distant pregnancy past haunt me, my colleague telling me on repeat about her birth in a cinematic style; my own worries regarding my antenatal preparation choices and whether I would be doing it all “right”; the voices of family and friends regarding my due date and family booking a hotel to stay over on the weekend of my due date – something that I most definitely did not want (sorry to the in-laws, I know you were just wanting to welcome baby) and the fact that I did not have my mother to support me.
+I then started to let the voices of my not so distant pregnancy past haunt me, my colleague telling me on repeat about her birth in a cinematic style; my own worries regarding my antenatal preparation choices and whether I would be doing it all “right”.
+I also let the voices of family and friends affect me regarding my due date and family booking a hotel to stay over on the weekend of my due date – something that I most definitely did not want (sorry to the in-laws, I know you were just wanting to welcome baby) and the fact that I did not have my mother to support me.

-I started to worry about former mental health that I had experienced through my life and whether I would be a good-enough mother and whether I deserved to be a parent.
-I worried about my career that I had planned and that this may now never happen.
+I started to worry about former mental health that I had experienced through my life and whether I would be a good-enough mother and whether I deserved to be a parent, I thought about the baby that I had lost almost 17 years ago and I worried about my career that I had planned and that this may now never happen.